Who We Are

 Hall Memorial Building N318

-Upon completion of General Studies, pre-major and major core course requirements, students may choose one of the two application domain concentration areas in Network/Database/Web or Medical Informatics, or select a...
+Upon completion of General Studies, pre-major and major core course requirements, students may choose from one of the concentration areas in Network/Database/Web, Cybersecurity, or Medical Informatics, or select a minor from...

 The minor in IT consists of a minimum of 21 credit hours which may include pre-major courses, major core and elective ITS courses.
 Students who are interested in IT minor...